stck-lzm/badown/README.md

 But, all the files are downloaded in a folder named megafolder with the UNIX timestamp.

 ### todo
-Add bandwidth control, curl support, more site and resume paused download.
+Add curl support, more site and resume paused download.
 Maybe build a shell version.